Fishing in the city for food – the case of Stockholm

 Urbanfishing.org is part of the project ‘Blue Urban Commons’ (2020-2023).
 This project investigates how use of blue urban spaces, such as canals, lakes, ponds and rivers, can help make city life more sustainable.
 The value and function of urban ecosystems for sustainable life has recently gained attraction, but much less attention is given to blue urban spaces.
 There is still a lot to learn: about the aquatic ecologies in the city, and how urban dwellers use and depend on these ecologies for recreation, food, and their wellbeing.

-The research in this project will investigate questions about the aquatic ecological status of urban blue space, its access and use, and distribution of benefits to urban dwellers.
-City fishing in the Swedish capitol of Stockholm is used as a case study.
+The research in this project will investigate questions about the aquatic ecological status of urban blue space, its access and use, and the distribution of benefits to urban dwellers.
+City fishing in the Swedish capital of Stockholm is used as a case study.
 The project integrates ecological and social scientific methods and brings together an interdisciplinary team of scholars from Uppsala and Stockholm University and The Swedish University for Agricultural Sciences.

 The project is funded by FORMAS, the Swedish Research Council for Sustainable Development.
 Results of the research will inform urban planning that aims to contribute to sustainable and fair use of blue urban space as common property.